-Child Protective Services (CPS) in Texas follows a set of procedures when it comes to drug testing individuals involved in their investigations.
-Understanding these procedures is essential for anyone facing a CPS drug test.
+Child Protective Services (CPS) in Texas follows specific procedures when conducting drug testing for individuals involved in their investigations.
+Understanding how does CPS drug test is essential for parents and caregivers facing these circumstances, as the outcome can significantly impact their cases.

 Methods of Drug Testing